yuzhang21/dataviz-project-cs573/README.md

  1. From chart, hover or select a year, update map and other charts
    + In time series chart, 5 lines with different colors are displayed indicating the average values on different year, i.e., 2015-2019.
 If user move the mouse cursor and hover on one of the line, a tooltip will show up to display the year on the line.
-At the same time, the data for this perticular year is selected and used in the other visualization plots.
+At the same time, the data for this particular year is selected and used in the other visualization plots.
 When the mouse hover is removed, the data used will return to the full dataset.
-   + When user click on the line, or its legend, it indicates a perticular year is selected over the data of all years.
+   + When user click on the line, or its legend, it indicates a particular year is selected over the data of all years.
 Even when the mouse hover is removed, only the data from that given year is used.
 The map will display a different color for different states to reflect the average values calculated for each state.
 Because of the limited space, only the top 10 states are selected to show in the bar chart and trending line chart.
 Their data are based on the year of selection.
    + To remove the selection, click Reset button.
    + So when year's hover and selection are changing, the data will be recalculated and the bar chart will be updated accordingly.
 Since the top 10 states are changed, their trend plot will be updated accordingly as well.
  2. From map, hover or select a state, update chart